 It definitely takes a bit of self-awareness and experience to realize when it’s best to let someone help you.
 No one person has a monopoly on knowledge or perspective, no matter how strong their background is.
 Ever played the “what’s the difference between these two pictures” game?

 Our brains are hard-wired to lock in our own biases.
 That’s a major problem when it comes to writing a personal statement where the entire point is convincing someone else.

-2. They save you time
+2. They save students time

 College consulting services have stated that the average number of applications is about 5.9 per college applicant.
 Of course, students will try to maximize their chances of getting into a good college.
 The downside is lack of time, which no one can buy more of.

-Proofreading and editing services like Wordvice help free up time so you can do what you need to do: apply to college.
+English editing services like Wordvice help free up time so you can do what you need to do: apply to college.

-3. They improve your ability to communicate
+3. Editors help improve your ability to communicate

 Whether you are an ESL student or a native English speaker, everyone can improve their writing.
 In the case of a college application essay, this can mean the difference between getting into your dream college and attending your second-choice school.
 In addition to fixing grammar and basic errors, editing services go above and beyond to match the flow and readability of your writing with your goal – academic or admissions.

 If you are writing a personal statement or college essay, you want editors with first-hand college and university admissions experience reviewing and editing your essay.